cyberark/secretless-broker/demos/k8s-demo/README.md

 Please let us know what you think of Secretless!
-You can submit [Github issues](https://github.com/cyberark/secretless-broker/issues) for features you'd like to see, or send a message to our [mailing list](https://groups.google.com/forum/#!forum/secretless) with comments or questions.
+You can submit [Github issues](https://github.com/cyberark/secretless-broker/issues) for features you'd like to see, or send a message to our [Discourse](https://discuss.cyberarkcommons.org/c/secretless-broker) with comments or questions.